Maximal Subgroups of Compact Lie Groups: Maximal subgroups of the classical groups

 Considering the action of~$H$ on~$H_0$ by conjugation in~$G$ (recall that $N_G(H_0)$ is defined as the set of elements $g$ of~$G$ such that conjugation by~$g$ leaves $H_0$ invariant), $H_i$ consists of those elements of $H$ that act as inner automorphisms on~$H_0$, while $Z_G(H_0)$ consists of those elements of $H$ that act trivially on~$H_0$.
 In other words, under the adjoint representation $\, \mathrm{Ad}: G \longrightarrow \mathrm{Aut}(\mathfrak{g}) \,$ (which maps into $\mathrm{Inn}(\mathfrak{g})$ because $G$ is connected and maps onto $\mathrm{Inn}(\mathfrak{g})$ because $G$ is semisimple), $H$ is the inverse image of $\mathrm{Inn}(\mathfrak{g},\mathfrak{h})$ while $H_i$ is the inverse image of $\mathrm{Inn}(\mathfrak{h})$, so

 Also note that $H$, $H_i$ and $H_0$ all have the same Lie algebra $\mathfrak{h}$ (since this is true for $H_0$ and $H$) and thus the quotient groups $H/H_0$, $H/H_i$ and $H_i/H_0$ are discrete.
-Moreover, by the third isomorphism theorem, we have
+Moreover, by the second isomorphism theorem of group theory, we have

 If $G$ is compact, the above mentioned discrete groups are in fact finite and their orders satisfy the relation